team-navigitor/naviGITor/README.md

-# Git Together Boilerplate
+# navigITor

-__Git Together__ is a D3 visualization of a team-based Git workflow that updates in real-time when users emit Git events.
+__navigITor__ is a D3 visualization of a team-based Git workflow that updates in real-time when users emit Git events.
 Technologies used in this project include:

   - Electron
   - React
+  - Cytoscape
   - Socket.io
   - Node / Express
   - Webpack